gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'ace-groupcomm-profile' parameter MUST be present and has value coap_group_oscore_app (PROFILE_TBD), which is defined in {{ssec-iana-groupcomm-profile-registry}} of this document.

-* The 'pub_keys' parameter, if present, includes the public keys requested by the joining node by means of the 'get_pub_keys' parameter in the Joining Request.
+* The 'pub_keys' parameter, if present, includes the authentication credentials requested by the joining node by means of the 'get_pub_keys' parameter in the Joining Request.

-   If the joining node has asked for the public keys of all the group members, i.e., 'get_pub_keys' had value the CBOR simple value 'null' (0xf6) in the Joining Request, then the Group Manager provides only the public keys of the group members that are relevant to the joining node.
-That is, in such a case, 'pub_keys' includes only: i) the public keys of the responders currently in the OSCORE group, in case the joining node is configured (also) as requester; and ii) the public keys of the requesters currently in the OSCORE group, in case the joining node is configured (also) as responder or monitor.
+   If the joining node has asked for the authentication credentials of all the group members, i.e., 'get_pub_keys' had value the CBOR simple value 'null' (0xf6) in the Joining Request, then the Group Manager provides only the authentication credentials of the group members that are relevant to the joining node.
+That is, in such a case, 'pub_keys' includes only: i) the authentication credentials of the responders currently in the OSCORE group, in case the joining node is configured (also) as requester; and ii) the authentication credentials of the requesters currently in the OSCORE group, in case the joining node is configured (also) as responder or monitor.

-* The 'peer_identifiers' parameter includes the OSCORE Sender ID of each group member whose public key is specified in the 'pub_keys' parameter.
+* The 'peer_identifiers' parameter includes the OSCORE Sender ID of each group member whose authentication credential is specified in the 'pub_keys' parameter.
 That is, a group member's Sender ID is used as identifier for that group member (REQ25).

 * The 'group_policies' parameter SHOULD be present, and SHOULD include the following elements: